-In January 2020 we compared the spreads for IC Markets vs Plus500 forex brokers and found IC Markets offers tighter spreads.
+In April 2021 we compared the spreads for IC Markets vs Plus500 forex brokers, IC Markets offer consistently tighter spreads, which means lower trading costs.

 The main features of this account are: